Sourcing & Making

 Owing to the lack of British makers, we have made an exception to our "made in Britain" rule with our light silk linings and silk matkas.

-Our Weavers
+Our Mills

-Amongst our marvellous suppliers are the likes of the legendary and utterly magical Linton Tweeds, original and first supplier of tweed to Chanel.
+Amongst our marvellous suppliers, are the likes of the legendary and utterly magical Linton Tweeds, original and first supplier of tweed to Chanel.
 AW Hainsworth, which has clothed royalty, dressed palaces and created ceremonial military cloths for more than two centuries, provides us with jewel-like solid-coloured merino wools – both warm and wearable!

 The delightful Somerset-based Fox Brothers, original creators of flannel and purveyors to everyone on Saville Row, spoil us with the most luxuriously soft merino jacketing.
 And finally (for the moment) there is Stephen Walters, a Suffolk-based artisan weaver of three centuries standing.
 Makers of fabrics for coronation robes and state coaches, royal wedding dresses and more, for EdNerat they weave the most bewitching of brocades.